-The Saturna 33 is what you get when you combine the traditional boat design of Bill Garden, and the construction expertise of Wiggers Custom Yachts, just outside Toronto, Ontario.
-Bill Garden has designed many classic yachts, such as the Gulf and Formosa, that have sailed many a nautical mile from the 1950’s to the 1980’s.
-Wiggers is known for their custom boat work and repairs since the 1970’s, and has worked with many designers including Bill Garden.
+The Saturna 33 is what you get when you combine the traditional boat design of Bill Garden, and the construction expertise of Saturna Yachts in Saanichton.
+Bill Garden has designed many classic yachts such as the Gulf’s and Formosa’s that have sailed many a nautical mile from the 1950’s to the 1980’s.

 Icebound has been meticulously cared for with annual maintenance and upkeep, with records to prove it.
 Rarely you will see an interior that excels with true nautical brass and a warm old-world charm that brings to an owner pride.
 Even the oil lamp that hangs above the main cabin brings about a salty feeling.
 Owning a boat has its own responsibilities, but a certain pride of ownership is everywhere you look, making the vessel equally inviting to both owners and guests alike.
 Whether it is a liveaboard for two, or a weekend cottage for four, the Saturna 33 will not disappoint.